 I’m writing this while sitting at the studio.
 My client is in hair and makeup getting ready for her shoot, so I’ve got some time on my hands.
-This particular client has stirred up some thoughts in me that I wanted to try and put down.
+This particular client has stirred up some thoughts in me around using boudoir as a way to celebrate your body in all its stages.

 Her main motivation for being here is that she’s planning on trying to get pregnant soon and wants to document herself and her body before undergoing such an incredible change.